 |ELL (English Proficiency) Status||ISES Count Date (3rd Friday of September) records.||NA||1998-99 through 2004-05 spring Limited English Proficient (LEP) data collection for counts of ELL/LEP students by language group.
 Otherwise same as Enrollment Counts.|

 |Migrant Status||ISES Count Date (3rd Friday of September) records.||NA||NA|

 2nd Friday of January enrollment is available only in WISEdash (not in the School District Performance Report or WINSS Historical Downloads).
-In the Certified Data View, all 2nd Friday of January data are based on ISES Year End records for enrollment periods that include the 2nd Friday of January.
+In the Certified Data View, all 2nd Friday of January data are based on ISES Year End records.
 Accountable district/school is used.

 Fall (3rd Friday of September) enrollment data in WISEdash is taken exclusively from ISES Count Date (3rd Friday of September) records.
 The lag time between the start of a school year and the submission, correction, and finalization of ISES Count Date (3rd Friday of September) records for that school year is typically 5-6 months.
 Therefore, 3rd Friday of September enrollment data for a given school year typically become available in WISEdash during the winter/spring of that school year.
 Users wishing to preview these data before that time should select Current Data View.

 - Are all public schools included in WISEdash enrollment summaries?

 In general, yes.
 WISEdash (and WINSS and SDPR) data tools/reports include data for all public schools (including charter schools) in school districts and all nondistrict charter schools (under s.
 118.40(2r) , Wis.
 Stats.).